woodjme/simple-docker-deployments/readme.md

 ## Usage

-Send a `PUT` request to the web server with a `JSON` body detailed below.
+Send a `POST` request to the web server with a `JSON` body detailed below.

 ```json
 {